bcit-ltc/infrastructure-documentation/docs/dev-workflow/pipeline-details.md

     1. Open a code editor and checkout the new branch
     1. Develop locally using `docker run...`, `docker compose up`, and/or `skaffold dev`
     1. Commit changes and push back to the repo

-Pushing a commit triggers a CI/CD pipeline that builds your application and deploys it to a dev cluster.

-## Repository Configuration

-To get started, make sure your project has the following:

-1. `Dockerfile` - the configuration file that tells the system how to build an image of your app
-1. a `.gitlab-ci.yaml` file
-    - the [Default LTC GitLab CI/CD Pipeline](https://issues.ltc.bcit.ca/-/snippets/60) file can be added to any project with a Dockerfile to get started

 ## Semantic Versioning